lilactown/helix/docs/create-components.md

 ```

 The `defnc` macro takes care of efficiently converting this JS object to a type
-that works with CLJS data structures.
+that works with destructuring and core functions like `assoc`/etc.

 ## Interop